c9/templates/ws-wordpress/files/workspace/README.md

     -----------------------------------------------------------------

-Welcome to your Wordpress website on Cloud9 IDE!
+Welcome to your WordPress website on Cloud9 IDE!

 To get started, do the following steps: